Turtle Beach Atom Controller: Console-level gaming on your phone

 So when I got the chance to try out the Turtle Beach Atom Controller, I was curious.
 Could this be the addition to finally break the curse, and let me try out some of the potentially great titles I’ve heard so much about?

-The first impressions weren’t great, I must admit.
-The controller comes in a nondescript-looking box with the Turtle Beach logos, and the actual unboxing experience is basically tearing away flimsy plastic to reveal two surprisingly light pieces of plastic.
+The first impressions aren't great.
+The controller comes in a nondescript-looking box with the Turtle Beach logos, and the actual unboxing experience is tearing away flimsy plastic to reveal two surprisingly light pieces of plastic.

-But I knew that looks can be deceiving.
-After all, Turtle Beach has made a name for itself with modestly priced equipment that has always surprised with its quality.
+But I know that looks can be deceiving.
+After all, Turtle Beach has made a name for itself with modestly priced equipment that has always surprised me with its quality.

 It took an entire reset of both the phone and the controller for the connection to work, but when it did, the signal was rock solid.
 You have to download the Turtle Beach Atom app to calibrate things, but it’s not a huge issue.
 Though it is yet another app, which eventually does get tiresome.

 The phone required a little bit of shimmying to hold steady.
-Apparently the optimal placing is quite precise, and it’s not something that’s made entirely clear in the guide that comes with the controller.
+The optimal placement is quite precise, and it’s not made entirely clear in the guide that comes with the controller.
 There’s no MagSafe, which would be amazing, and there are no hooks to hold the phone from both sides.

-Which does bring up the question: why is this device locked for iPhone?
+This brings up the question: Why is this device locked for iPhones?
 To my eye, there’s nothing that differentiates it from the Android equivalent.
-Both work on the same Bluetooth connection, and both charge through a separate USB-C cable.
-It feels silly that I can’t use the same controller on my Android device, when I have to juggle both operating systems for work.
+Both work on the same Bluetooth connection, and both charge via USB-C. It feels silly that I can’t use the same controller on my Android devices.

 With the complaints out of the way, let’s get to what makes this worth your while.
 First, it’s super comfortable to hold.
 My initial impression of unwieldy and light plastic turned out completely unwarranted once the controller was attached to the phone.
 As an extension, it makes perfect sense.